 There you have it – the perfect 3 Day San Diego Itinerary for First Timers!

-If you’re traveling elsewhere in California, make sure to check out my posts on a 3 day Los Angeles itinerary, the perfect San Francisco itinerary, and the best hidden gems in California!
+If you’re traveling elsewhere in California, make sure to check out my posts on an amazing Los Angeles itinerary, the perfect San Francisco itinerary, and the best hidden gems in California!
 You might also love my California bucket list – which has my top 20 places to visit in the sunshine state.

 Need Help Packing for San Diego?